spring-media/themis-graphql/README.md

-  --graphQLPath [graphQLPath]        Server path at which the API will be mounted (default: /api/graphql) --graphQLSubscriptionsPath [path]  Server path at which the API will be mounted (default: /api/graphql) --keepAlive [keepAlive]            Subscription connection keep alive intervall -s, --use-subfolders               Treat each folder in a datasourcePath as a datasource --introspection                    Force activate introspection query on Apollo Server -d, --debug                        Run Apollo Server in debug mode -h, --help                         output usage information
+  --graphQLPath [graphQLPath]        Server path at which the API will be mounted (default: /api/graphql) --graphQLSubscriptionsPath [path]  Server path at which the API will be mounted (default: /api/graphql) --keepAlive [keepAlive]            Subscription connection keep alive intervall -s, --use-subfolders               Treat each folder in a modulePath as a module --introspection                    Force activate introspection query on Apollo Server -d, --debug                        Run Apollo Server in debug mode -h, --help                         output usage information